ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 **_Git_** shows a greater number of registration in both graphs.
 These values reflect the popularity and acceptance of this system of version control.
 Among the main features of this system are its integrity of information and speed.

 ### 1.2 Control of Roles and Users
 **_Git_** is the version control system most used according to revised charts.
-Git does not comprises management of roles and user permissions within its features.
+Git does not comprise management of roles and user permissions within its features.
 Therefore these tools are adopted to ensure safety in source code repositories.

 **_Tools analyzed:_**
 <a href="https://wiki.archlinux.org/index.php/Gitosis" target="_blank">Gitosis</a>, <a href="http://gitolite.com/gitolite/index.html" target="_blank">Gitolite</a>.